Greg Ross

 In 2026, Ross and his team are confidently positioned to keep breaking barriers and making self-care as simple and accessible as it should be.

-“I don’t think we’ll ever be where we want to be because we’ll keep raising the standards.
-But at the end of the day, we have the foundation of the brands, the resources, the science, and we have the people.
+“I don’t think we’ll ever be where we want to be because we’ll keep raising the bar.
+But at the end of the day, we have the foundation of the brands, the science, and amazing people.
 Now we’re just going to get out there and make it happen.”